 I am moving into Swindon how do I apply for a school place?

 To apply for a place in a Swindon School you will need to complete an in-year application form.
-You can apply at any point, however if you do not have a confirmed address (in the form of a signed tenancy agreement or solicitor’s letter confirming exchange of contracts) we will consider your application using your current address.
-As soon as you have proof please send this to us.
-If we are unable of offer any of your preferences, we cannot offer an alternative school until you have a confirmed address.
+You can apply at any point, however if you do not have a confirmed address (in the form of a signed tenancy agreement or solicitor’s letter confirming exchange of contracts), we will consider your application using your current address.
+As soon as you have proof, please send this to us.
+If we are unable to offer any of your preferences, we cannot offer an alternative school until you have a confirmed address.

 How long does it take to process my application form?

-Swindon LA considers applications and makes offers every 30 school days, usually once a month.
+Swindon local authority considers applications and makes offers every 30 school days, usually once a month.
 They are not considered in date order.